User Tools

 At the undergraduate level, we have two kinds of degrees: general degrees for majors in Mathematical Sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
 There are both mathematics tracks and actuarial science tracks within both degrees.
 For the BA degree, there is also a track in Statistics.
 A minor in mathematics is also possible.

-At the graduate level, we have the PhD in Mathematical Sciences, Master of Arts (MA) in Mathematics, and MA in Statistics degrees.
-The latter includes a 4+1 program in which students can earn a BA or BS in Mathematical Sciences alongside an MA in Statistics within five years.
+At the graduate level, we have the PhD in Mathematical Sciences, Master of Arts (MA) in Mathematics, and MS in Data Science & Statistics degrees.
+The latter includes a 4+1 program in which students can earn a BA or BS in Mathematical Sciences alongside a master's degree within five years.

 While our highest degree is a PhD in Mathematical Sciences, a significant number of our doctoral dissertations are written on research topics in Statistics.